hyperledger-cacti/cacti/core/drivers/fabric-driver/readme.md

 **For docker-compose:***

 * `DOCKER_IMAGE_NAME`, `DOCKER_TAG`, and `DOCKER_REGISTRY` needs to specified based on [weaver-fabric-driver](https://github.com/hyperledger-labs/weaver-dlt-interoperability/pkgs/container/weaver-fabric-driver) image.
-* `DOCKER_PORT` is the driver port to be exposed, and `EXTERNAL_NETWORK` is the docker network in which fabric-network is running.
+* `DRIVER_PORT` is the driver server port, and `EXTERNAL_NETWORK` is the docker network in which fabric-network is running.

 ## Push Fabric Driver image to Github container registry